passionlim/intensive/RolePlay_Reservations.md

 Jeniffer : Yeah, we have "Spider man" and "Get Out"

-Google : Lovely, I wanna to purchase tickets for 2 persons. which time slots are available in the afternoon this weekend?
+Google : Lovely, I wanna to purchase tickets for 2 people. which time slots are available in the afternoon this weekend?

 Jeniffer : 2pm, 6pm on Saturday